Whistle was discontinued Aug 2025, servers offline. Tractive is the default replacement — DOG 6 has 4G LTE in 150+ countries from $5/month.

 If you’re still holding onto a Whistle device:

-- It won’t work.
+It won’t work.
 Don’t waste time troubleshooting.
 The servers are offline permanently.

-- Check for active billing.
+Check for active billing.
 Make sure your payment method isn’t still being charged for a Whistle subscription.

-- Recycle the hardware through your local e-waste program.
+Recycle the hardware through your local e-waste program.

 Bottom Line

-The Whistle vs Tractive debate is settled by market reality.
 Whistle is gone.
-Tractive is not only the default alternative but a genuinely better product than what Whistle was selling at the end.
+Tractive isn’t only the default alternative but a better product than what Whistle was selling at the end.
 The DOG 6 costs less, covers more countries, updates faster, and adds health features Whistle never offered.
 Buy Tractive.

 FAQ